-N & L License Plates for Beginner Drivers - Everything You Need to Know
+N and L Plates for Beginner Drivers: Everything You Need to Know

-Learning how to drive and getting your driving license is often an important milestone in the lives of many young people as it gives them greater independence and freedom of movement.
-However, having a driving license doesn’t automatically make you an expert driver.
+Learning how to drive and getting a driving licence is often an important milestone in the lives of many young people as it gives them greater independence and freedom of movement.
+However, having a driving licence doesn’t automatically make you an expert driver.

 To feel comfortable on the roads, you need to drive an average of around 100,000 kilometres, so while you’re acquiring the necessary experience, you’ll have to put a sign on your car indicating that you’re a learner or a novice driver.

-What is the purpose of the N & L plates?
+What is the Purpose of the N and L Plates?

-N & L plates, as part of the Graduated Driver Licensing (GDL) system, contribute to the “purpose of reducing the number of collisions, deaths and injuries among learner and novice drivers”, according to the Highway Safety Authority.
-This group, especially young drivers between 17 and 24 years old, is particularly vulnerable on the road as they are more likely to get into an accident due to their inexperience.
+N and L plates, as part of the Graduated Driver Licensing (GDL) system, contribute to the “purpose of reducing the number of collisions, deaths and injuries among learner and novice drivers”, according to the Highway Safety Authority.
+This group, especially young drivers between 17 to 24 years old, is particularly vulnerable on the road as they're more likely to get into an accident due to inexperience.

 In fact, these plates are a signal to all other drivers.
 What they actually do is warn others that the person behind the wheel is inexperienced and may make mistakes or not follow the traffic rules to the letter.
-They’re a signal that encourages the other drivers to give them space and increase the safety distance to avoid accidents, as well as to be patient and not generate unnecessary stressful situations that may affect their driving.
+They’re a signal that encourages other drivers to give them space and increase the safety distance to avoid accidents.
+They also remind other drivers to be patient and not generate stressful situations that may affect their driving.

 In Ireland, to obtain a driving licence, you have to complete four phases: pass the driver theory test, get a learner permit, practice driving and then finally pass the driving test.

-Above all, you must always get behind the wheel while in the company of an experienced driver who has a full driving license that they’ve held for two consecutive years in the same category you wish to get your license in, who will act as your teacher.
+Above all, you must only get behind the wheel while in the company of an experienced driver who has a full driving licence.
+They must have held their licence for two consecutive years in the same category you wish to get your licence in.

-In the past, you could remove the plates once you passed the driving test, but the law changed on August 1, 2014.
-From that moment on, everyone who receives a full driving license is required to exchange the L plates for plates with the letter “N” on the vehicle, which indicate that they’re a novice driver.
+In the past, you could remove the plates once you passed the driving test, but the law changed on August 1st, 2014.
+From that moment on, everyone who receives a full driving licence is required to exchange the L plates for plates with the letter 'N' on the vehicle, which indicate that they’re a novice driver.
 These new plates must be kept on for a period of two years.

 The N and L plates are placed vertically and must be clearly visible at the front and rear of the vehicle.
-If you’re driving a motorcycle, you will have to wear a fluorescent yellow vest on which the plates can be clearly distinguished: you will put one on the front of the vest and one on the back.
+If you’re driving a motorcycle, you must wear a fluorescent yellow vest on which the plates can be clearly distinguished.
+One must go on the front of the vest and another on the back.

-Penalties for not displaying the N & L plates
+Penalties for not Displaying the N and L Plates